lanl/latte_traveltime/README.md

 If you use this package in your research and find it useful, please cite it as

+* Kai Gao, Ting Chen, 2024, LATTE: open-source, high-performance traveltime computation, tomography and source location in acoustic and elastic media, available at [Geophysical Journal International](https://academic.oup.com/gji/article/241/2/1275/8046728).
 * Kai Gao, Ting Chen, 2024, LATTE: Los Alamos TravelTime package based on Eikonal equation, url: [github.com/lanl/latte_traveltime](https://github.com/lanl/latte_traveltime)
-* Kai Gao, Ting Chen, 2024, LATTE: Open-source, high-performance acoustic and elastic traveltime computation, tomography, and source location, _under review_; preprint available at [EarthArXiv](https://doi.org/10.31223/X5940K).